What happens when your child turns 14

 - by going to a service centre

-- by calling the AIR enquiries line and asking us to post a copy.
+- by calling the Australian Immunisation Register and asking us to post a copy.

 It can take up to 10 business days to get the statement in the post.
 Read more about the AIR.